bitovi/hatchify/doc/next-steps/virtual-fields.md

-# Introduction

-This document covers API topics not included in the [Getting Started Guide](./README.md).
-Think of it as a Getting Moving Guide, once you've started from the other guide.

 # Implementing Virtual Fields

 Just like Sequelize, Hatchify supports the creating of virtual fields through the implementation of a getter and the definition of it's type as virtual.
 These virtual fields will not be created in your database, but generated under the hood.
 In this tutorial we will create a virtual field called "hasTodos" in the User model, this field will return true if the user record is related to any todos and false if the user is not.